CyberSource/cybersource-plugins-commercetools/docs/Visa-ClicktoPay-Setup.md

 If you configure Visa Click to Pay to collect shipping addresses, then the shipping address will be saved onto the cart on a successful authorization.
 Otherwise, you will need to manually collect the shipping address information and save it onto the cart before processing a payment.

-Once the SDK is configured and you are recieving a Visa Click to Pay order Id, you can continue to the [Authorize a Payment (Visa Click to Pay)](Authorize-a-Payment-Visa-Checkout.md) process.
+Once the SDK is configured and you are receiving a Visa Click to Pay order Id, you can continue to the [Process a Payment (Visa Click to Pay)](Process-a-Payment-ClicktoPay.md) process.